 - Rate card only has one fixed price, no service package options.

-- Price unusually too high or too low compared to similar KOC/KOL.
+- Price too high or too low abnormally compared to similar KOC/KOL.

 - Refuses to provide detailed platform insights data when requested.

-- Requires 100% payment before implementing any work.
+- Require payment of 100% deposit before implementing any work.

 - No minimum KPI commitment policy (e.g., minimum views).

-- Rate card presented carelessly, unprofessionally, with basic spelling errors.
+- Rate card presented sloppily, unprofessionally, with basic spelling errors.

 We once represented a fashion brand working with a famous Fashionista.
-The initial rate quoted by the manager was 80 million VND for 1 Facebook post and 1 Instagram story.
-After analysis, we saw that her recent engagement was dropping 30%.
+The initial price quoted by the management was 80 million VND for 1 Facebook post and 1 Instagram story.
+After analysis, we saw that her recent engagement was decreasing 30%.

 DPS.MEDIA used this data to negotiate.
-We proposed a fixed price of 50 million VND, with a 20 million VND bonus if the post achieved over 10,000 natural interactions.
+We proposed a firm price of 50 million VND, with a 20 million VND bonus if the post achieved over 10,000 organic interactions.
 The partner side agreed.
 As a result, the brand saved on fixed costs and the campaign still achieved high effectiveness thanks to the bonus mechanism.

 Always remember that the rate card is just an asking price, not a fixed listed price.
 There is always room for negotiation.
 Your strongest weapon at the negotiation table is data on the actual performance effectiveness of that KOC/KOL.